cocos2d/cocos2d-x-docs/en/installation/Android-terminal.md

 Your system may already have some of these items.
 Download the items that you need to inorder to have a complete environment.
 Nothing on this list can be missing.

-## OS X Instructions
+## macOS Instructions

 ### Python
-OS X systems come with __Python__ installed by default.
+macOS systems come with __Python__ installed by default.
 Verify that your system has __Python__ and ensusre that it is a version __less than 3__.
 From *Terminal.app* or *iTerm 2* execute the following:
 ```sh